Shun1124/BScACS-Major-Project/README.md

 - **SNS**: Register and set up SMS service in the AWS console.

 #### Step 5: Set Up AWS Credentials
 Create a  `awsconfig.json` file in the `Monitor` folder that contains access key information for a restricted IAM user with full access to SNS and SES.
 See the report for access key information.
-If you want to use your own AWS account instead, you can modify the existing `awsconfig.json` with your own credentials.
+If you want to use your own AWS account instead, you can modify the existing `awsconfig.json` with your own credentials in the `Backend` directory with your own access information.
 ##### Inside the awsconfig.json file:
 ```
 {